-The club sells lottery tickets every year for $100 each; two hundred tickets are usually sold.
+The club sells lottery tickets every year for $100 each; a total of 250 tickets are printed.
 At each of our ten general meetings during the year, a draw is made for one $1,000 winner, one $200 winner and a $100 winner.
 The numbers go back into the drum so one ticket could win more than once.
 There are no meetings held in July and August.

 Each year, the proceeds from this lottery are ear-marked for a special project.
 We have funded musical instruments for the local school, established walking trails, constructed a path into the pavilion and made donations for medical equipment at Campbellford Memorial Hospital. ( Fund presentation photo from 2015: CMH donation ).

-All club members are encouraged to purchase tickets and sell them.
+All club members are encouraged to purchase tickets and to sell them.